Medical Office Staff Efficiency

-The Prompt: You are the administrator of a 10 provider practice.
-You are not allowed to hire any other staff, nor work at the office yourself.
-You can build any technology you want, what would your office look like?
+You are the administrator of a 10 provider medical practice who is not allowed to hire any other medical office staff, nor work at the medical office yourself.
+You can build any healthcare technology you want, what would your doctor’s office look like?

 I wanted to share some of the ideas the teams came up with and the commonalities we independently arrived at.

 One team created a tube delivery device that would enable the office to deliver any inventory or drug instantly to the exam room.
 It was meant to satisfy patients with quick service and to create a “just-in-time” inventory system.

 While the teams differed in their focus and pitch, there were five main commonalties that came up.

 1) The All-Powerful, Diagnosing Machine